-In the past weeks, Victoria has had an outbreak of coronavirus cases.
-The second wave of coronavirus has hit the state hard with over 1,700 new cases in the past two weaks and is spreading rapidly.
-Instead of inciting panic about the spread of the disease, we want to talk about the facts of the coronavirus and provide practical suggestions for how you can manage your health to reduce your vulnerability to infection.
+In the past weeks, NSW has had an outbreak of coronavirus cases.
+The new wave of coronavirus has hit the state hard as the virus spreaded rapidly.
+Instead of inciting panic, we want to talk about the facts of the coronavirus and provide practical suggestions for how you can manage your health by reducing your vulnerability to get infected.

 What is the coronavirus?

-The novel coronavirus, known as Covid-19, is a new strain of coronavirus that has not been previously identified in humans.
+Coronavirus, also known as Covid-19, is a strain of coronavirus that has not been previously identified in humans.
 Coronavirus is a large group of viruses that causes illness such as the common flu and respiratory infections.
 It is a pneumonia-like disease that is found in animals (f.i. cattle and pets).

 Whilst the disease has been compared to the severe acute respiratory syndrome (SARS) and MERS (Middle East Respiratory Syndrome) research is still being conducted to find out more information about this virus like the characteristics, the spreading from human-to-human or the treatment.